 - Lay one of your pie crusts in a pie pan sprayed with nonstick spray.

 - Stir the apple mixture and the caramel sauce together.

 - Pour the caramel apple pie mixture into the pie crust.

 - Place in oven and bake your pie.
 Bake for about 45 minutes, or until the crust is a golden brown color.

 - Allow pie to cool before serving.

-- Enjoy with the extra caramel sauce drizzled on top.
+- Enjoy with whipped cream and the extra caramel sauce drizzled on top.

 If you have leftover sauce you can store it covered in the fridge for up to 2 weeks.
 Pop it in the microwave for 30 seconds to 1 minute, then stir to get its original creaminess back.